 skip navigation

-All players wishing to be evaluated for the "A" team must attend at least one evaluation.
+All players wishing to be evaluated for the "A" team must be registered for the Spring season and attend at least one evaluation.
 However, in order to get evaluated by as many coaches/evaluators as possible, we recommend attending both evaluations.
 Players who do not want to play "A" are not required to attend evaluations.

-Field Location: ALL evaluations will take place at the Mill Valley Parks & Rec Field Complex (near MVMS / the community center).
+Field Location: Evaluations take place at the Mill Valley Parks & Rec Field Complex (near MVMS / the community center) and Hauke Field South

 Evaluation Dates: